heremaps/naksha/docs/BINARY.md

 When result-sets are encoded (for example persisting handles), they are encoded as tuple-arrays, with an extension header that stores the metadata, like the handle-id, and maybe validation state of this result-set, if not all tuples have been filters, in that case optionally the filter to apply.

-## Metadata
+## Metadata-Binary
 The metadata is encoded like following:

 - { tuple-number }
 - flags: u32
-- next_version: u64 (optional, flags bit)
+- txn_next: u64 (optional, flags bit)
-- updated_at: u48
+- { previous tuple-number, 96-bit, optional, flags bit }
+- { merge tuple-number, 224-bit, optional, flags bit }
+- { join tuple-number, 224-bit, optional, flags bit }
+- { origin tuple-number, 224-bit, optional, flags bit }
 - created_at: u48 (optional, flags bit)
 - author_ts: u48 (optional, flags bit)
+- updated_at: u48
 - changeCount: u32
 - hash: u32
 - geoGrid: u32
-- { previous tuple-number, optional, flags bit }
 - id: cstring
 - appid: cstring
 - author: cstring
 - type: cstring
-- origin: cstring

 Each metadata encodes at its start the tuple-number in 224-bit (28-byte).
+The previous tuple-number is only encoded as 96-bit value, so only with _version_, _partition-number_, and _uid_, because the previous tuple is expected to persist in the storage, map, and collection, otherwise the `origin` should be set!

 ## Metadata-Binary-Object
 Each tuple has a pre-defined set of metadata.
 Optionally, metadata can have an object header like: